Modern Languages and Literatures

 FREN 385: Art of Storytelling

 In this course, students will engage in the critical examination of story-telling, or the craft of constructing narrative within a cultural context.
 Students analyze and discuss course texts and understand elements of story construction through the study of selected francophone narratives, principally prose forms such as the novel, short story, dialogue and essay, but also select examples from film, narrative poetry and song.
 Students also translate and creatively transform existing narratives in order to examine issues of style and to create and present an original story to the class, based on models studied during the semester.
 Prerequisite: FREN 212 or equivalent, or permission of instructor.
 FREN 385 and 485 meet concurrently.
 Students taking this course at the 400 level for senior seminar credit for the French major complete an extra essay on the mid-term, a longer presentation and final research project, in consultation with the instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Speaking requirements.
-Under the old GEC, this course meets the Cultural Diversity requirement.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 FREN 390: Internship

 On-site training in spoken and written French at businesses or other organizations in Paris, France, or in Chicago.
 Students have been assigned to such organizations as the French government tourist office, the Alliance Française, the Services Culturels Français in Chicago, and the Québec Government Office in Chicago. .
-(Under the Forester Fundamental Curriculum, this course meets the Experiential Learning requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Experiential Learning.)

 FREN 425: Fairy Tales, Fantastique, & Fantasy

 In this course, students explore French and Francophone literature through the lenses of the supernatural.
 Course materials include Medieval and Classical fairy tales, XIXth century Nouvelles fantastiques, Francophone short stories, and contemporary fantasy.
 This course prepares students for serious reading and analysis of literary texts in French.
 It is an introduction to the concepts of literary criticism and explication de texte and familiarizes students with the vocabulary of literary analysis.
 All readings, discussions, and assignments are in French.
 Prerequisite: FREN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Writing requirements.)
+(This course satisfies Humanities and Writing Intensive.)

 FREN 430: The French-Speaking World